davesheinbein/djangodemoapp/README.md

 - **Home**: Accessible at `/`, this path returns a simple greeting message.
 - **About**: Accessible at `/about/`, this path returns a brief description message.
 - **Admin**: Accessible at `/admin/`, this path provides access to the Django admin interface.

+## Static Files

+The project includes a `styles.scss` file that is compiled to `styles.css` and used to style the pages.
+The CSS file is located in the `static` directory and is automatically served by Django during development.

+To include the CSS in your HTML responses, add the following line in the `<head>` section of your HTML: